smhurf/lewagon_challenges/05-ML/05-Model-Tuning/01-Workflow/README.md

 2. Cross-validated parameter tuning on train set
 3. Final evaluation on test set

-To start the exercise, open `01-Workflow.ipynb` in `jupyter notebook` and follow the instructions.
+To start the exercise, open `Workflow.ipynb` in `jupyter notebook` and follow the instructions.

 🚀 Your turn!